yuanwow/yuanwow.github.io/_pages/about.md

 Here is [my girlfriend's homepage](https://cc-lynn.github.io/ChenchenLin.github.io/), and she is also doing some awesome work on FL and LLMs!

+Here is [School of Artificial Intelligence](https://sai.sysu.edu.cn/), and she is also doing some awesome work on FL and LLMs!

 # 🔥 News
 <div id="news" class="w3-container w3-margin-top-2 w3-cursive">
 	  <div style="height:200px; width:100%; overflow:auto;">